Bayesian statistical framework for identifying strongly lensed gravitational-wave signals: Introduction

 Previous works have shown that the detection rate for lensed GWs could be, optimistically, $5^{+5}_{-3}\,\textrm{yr}^{-1}$ \cite{Ng:2017yiu} for Advanced LIGO \cite{TheLIGOScientific:2014jea} and Advanced Virgo \cite{TheVirgo:2014hva} operating at their design sensitivities, while others predicted more pessimistic rates, ranging from $0.58 \,\textrm{yr}^{-1}$ \cite{Oguri2018} to $1.20 \,\textrm{yr}^{-1}$ \cite{Li:2018prc} depending on the source population model assumed.
-The detection rate for lensed GWs can also be constrained from the detection, and more surprisingly the non-detection, of stochastic gravitational-wave background from individually unresolvable binaries \cite{Buscicchio:2020cij, Mukherjee:2020tvr}.
-Searches on \gls{O1} and \gls{O2} data for strongly-lensed GW signals were performed \cite{Hannuksela:2019kle,Dai:2020tpj,Liu:2020par}, and it was concluded that there is no significant evidence that any of the eleven detected GW events during O1 and O2 are lensed, while Ref.~\cite{2019arXiv190103190B} suggests that GW170809 and GW170814 could be lensed images of each other due to the similarity of the waveforms for these two events.
+The detection rate for lensed GWs can also be constrained from the detection, and more surprisingly the nondetection, of stochastic gravitational-wave background from individually unresolvable binaries \cite{Buscicchio:2020cij, Mukherjee:2020tvr}.
+Searches on \gls{O1} and \gls{O2} data for strongly lensed GW signals were performed \cite{Hannuksela:2019kle,Dai:2020tpj,Liu:2020par}, and it was concluded that there is no significant evidence that any of the eleven detected GW events during O1 and O2 are lensed, while Ref.~\cite{2019arXiv190103190B} suggests that GW170809 and GW170814 could be lensed images of each other due to the similarity of the waveforms for these two events.

-It is also possible that strongly-lensed GW signals from distant sources are absolutely de-magnified ($\mu < 1$), or relatively de-magnified ($\mu_{\rm rel} < 1$) such that when found by matched-filtering search pipelines (such as \texttt{GstLAL} \cite{Messick:2016aqy, Sachdev:2019vvd} and \texttt{PyCBC} \cite{Usman:2015kfa}) they appeared to be sub-threshold triggers, not statistically significant enough to claim detections.
-If a lensed image is loud enough to be detected individually, then targeted matched-filtering based searches can be performed for each detected \gls{GW} event and search deeper for its potentially sub-threshold lensed image counterparts \cite{Li:2019osa, McIsaac:2019use}.
+It is also possible that strongly lensed GW signals from distant sources are absolutely de-magnified ($\mu < 1$), or relatively demagnified ($\mu_{\rm rel} < 1$) such that when found by matched-filtering search pipelines (such as \texttt{GstLAL} \cite{Messick:2016aqy, Sachdev:2019vvd} and \texttt{PyCBC} \cite{Usman:2015kfa}) they appeared to be subthreshold triggers, not statistically significant enough to claim detections.
+If a lensed image is loud enough to be detected individually, then targeted matched-filtering based searches can be performed for each detected \gls{GW} event and search deeper for its potentially subthreshold lensed image counterparts \cite{Li:2019osa, McIsaac:2019use, Dai:2020tpj}.